-The interoperability budget will partially be used to finance the European Digital Government Eco System (EDGES) whose goal is to foster the digital transformation and interoperability of public administrations in order to increase the efficiency and accessibility of services delivery.
-More specifically, the budget will be allocated to three focus areas: the creation of the Common Services Platform, Interoperability and GovTech as well as the implementation of the Once-Only principle.
+The interoperability budget will be used to support partially the European Digital Government Eco System (EDGES - 120 millions for 2021-2022) whose goal is to foster the digital transformation and interoperability of public administrations in order to increase the efficiency and accessibility of services delivery.
+More specifically, the interoperability budget is allocated to threefocus areas: the creation of the Common Services Platform, Interoperability, the TESTA network and the GovTech Incubator being the only grant so far (with a co-financing of 50%).